giuseppelillo2/aiven-homework/README.md

 ## Areas of improvement

-- Json schema of the Kafka topic inside the Kafka Schema registry
+- Json schema of the Kafka topic inside the Kafka Schema Registry
+- Error handling in the producer: in this version when a request fails an error is logged
+- Scheduling of the producer
+- Regex validation
+- Separate Docker images for consumer and producer applications
+- Optimize Docker build: right now it needs to build `librdkafka` from sources due to a bug with M1 Macs
 - Integration tests with Docker Compose
+- Monitoring of the consumer: if a message has a wrong schema it stalls the application
+- Structured logging